 Reserves - The method of calculating in cubic metres the aggregate reserves of deposits took four basic steps.
 First, the area, in hectares, of each deposit was determined using aerial photographs.
+Second, geological interpretation, sometimes supported by subsurface information, was graphs.
 Second, geological interpretation, sometimes supported by subsurface information, was assumed in determining the geometry of each deposit, to estimate an overall, average deposit thickness in metres.
 Third, geological study and limited sample analyses determined the texture (gradation) of sediments in the deposit, and an overall average percentage of gravel and sand.
 Finally, the volume was calculated as follows: reserve gravel (m3) = area (ha) × thickness (m) × 10,000 × % gravel; the same formula was used for sand.